 Consider using two-factor authentication.

-Two-factor authentication is a layer of security that can help to protect your accounts from being hacked.
+Two-factor authentication is a layer of security that can help protect your accounts from being hacked.
 With two-factor authentication enabled, you’ll need your password and a second factor to log into an account.
 This makes hacking much more challenging for hackers, even if they have your password.

 Don’t Post Too Much